mever-team/FedMed/README.md

 configuration file `config.yaml` (find a first default in the `example/` folder).
-The same file could be shared between the client and servers, but some servers in your deployment context may not support some of these capabilities and will fail dependent computations.
+The same file could be shared between the client and servers, but this is not mandatory; some servers may not support some of these capabilities, in which case you will fail dependent computations you will try to run.

 Operations are performed under a map-reduce scheme.
 The map is performed in the servers, and the reduce on the client.
-Each server is left in control of how it performs its namesake map method.
+Each server is left in control of both how it performs its namesake map methods, and how it distorts outcomes to comply with some privacy policy.

 ```python
 mean = data.sum() / data.len()